philmikejones/proximity-robot/README.md

 1. Solder a male header to your Pi Zero as normal
 1. Solder a male header to the **OUTSIDE** of the Pico HAT Hacker (see photos)
+1. Place the Pico HAT Hacker on the Pi Zero header and solder in place.
+Be sparing with the solder to allow enough room for the Explorer pHAT to attach.

 ![Pi Zero with header and Pico HAT Hacker with additional header](pi-header-pico.jpeg)